 Suppose we are talking about direct hits to the site.
-We can count how many of them were in 1/10 of all sessions, then multiply the result by 10 and get the approximate number of direct hits.
-As a result, you will get the response 10 times faster, but the response will be approximated.
+After calculating how many there were out of 1/10 of all sessions, you can multiply the result by 10 and get the approximate number of direct hits.
+This way you get the response 10 times faster, but the response will be approximated.
 You can use sampling to select the desired ratio of speed to accuracy.

 However, random sampling of a certain percentage of sessions has a number of disadvantages.
 Yandex.Metrica accumulates the history of every user's actions.
 When session sampling is used, the relationship between the user and the session is lost.
 For example, this makes segmentation by user characteristics impossible.
 And counting the number of unique users almost always results in erroneously overestimating the number.

 Yandex.Metrica first creates a sample of the set percentage of unique users, then calculates the characteristics based on session parameters distributed evenly over time.

 Sampling becomes available if the selected time period has more than 1.5 million sessions.
 In this case, the report shows the additional Accuracy control: